 - After dough been mixed, check dough consistency and add 1 tablespoon of flour if the dough is too sticky.

-- When dough cycle has been completed, turn dough out onto a lightly floured surface and allow to sit for 10 minutes.
+- When dough cycle has been completed (about 90 minutes depending on your bread machine), turn dough out onto a lightly floured surface and allow to sit for 10 minutes.

 - Preheat an oven to 375⁰F.